Movieboards/My_Test_Page/README.md

 # My_Test_Page
-Wepage created using HTML, CSS and Javascript.
+Webpage created using HTML, CSS and Javascript.